AISD Food & Nutrition Services Employment Opportunity Information

 - Be able to support the District & Department vision, mission and goals.

 Positions are available from August thru May, Monday thru Friday.
-Temporaries work from 3 to 7 1/2 hours per shift depending on the work location assignment.
+Temporary workers work from 4 1/2 to 7 1/2 hours per shift depending on the work location assignment.
 Temporary employees are expected to work in any school where needed within the district.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.